Bintux/zucker/README.md

 + Steampunk Laptop - what if Laptops were invented 100 years ago?
   Guy comes into the office with a huge laptop , has to put in coal, and operate huge leavers to start programs

++ Instant drunk
+  Guy drinks tons of shots. waits for a bit and then it hits him